rsofun

 Data and code for model documentation paper (Paredes et al., in rev.)

 The model forcing and evaluation data is based on the publicly available FLUXNET2015 data for the site FR-Pue, prepared by FluxDataKit v3.4.2 (10.5281/zenodo.14808331), taken here as a subset of the originally published data for years 2007-2012.
-It is accessible through the {rsofun} R package and contained as part of this repository (subdirectory data/
+It is accessible through the {rsofun} R package and contained as part of this repository (subdirectory data/) as CSV and as files.
+Outputs of the analysis presented here are archived in the analysis/paper_results_files/ subfolder.

 The model documentation paper is currently under review.